Donkey Kong Land 2

 I feel like I talked about everything around Donkey Kong Land 2 instead of talking about this forsaken game.
 I did all that for good reasons, since there is not a lot to talk about.
 The game is slightly better than the first one, but it still is fundamentally broken.
 The people at Rare could have easily redesigned the core concept, but they instead just made the same mistakes again.
 They probably believed that adapting SNES levels and lowering the number of details in the backgrounds would be enough to improve their concept.
 They were wrong.

 I guess it proves that the developers at Rare never lost their roots as developers of flawed games.
-Their run of awesome games made in collaboration with Nintendo starting with Donkey Kong Country in 1994 and finishing with Perfect Dark in 2001 was a fluke in their history, not the other way around.
+They made great games when they were called Ultimate Play the Game and as Rare mostly on NES.
+Altough those games were great, they usually had some sort of flaw that made the game difficult to love.
+Battletoads like most of their games was too hard.
+A Nightmare on Elm Street was too complicated for its own sake.
+Wizards & Warriors had floaty controls ill-suited for the levels in the game.
+When they started collaborating directly with Nintendo, however, they started making flawless titles.
+This run of awesome games made in collaboration with Nintendo starting with Donkey Kong Country in 1994 and finishing with Perfect Dark in 2001 seems a fluke in their history, not the other way around.